 - 1. Textbook FREE! - 2.
-Knewton Alta Wiley, Pilot course, FREE; - 3.
+Knewton Alta Wiley, \$39.95 for single term access; 14 day courtesy access for free. - 3.
 LabFlow; \$49.99 per semester, - 4.
-TopHat Pro; \$30 per semester (\$22 after discount) - Respondus Lockdown & Respondus Monitor Access through Blackboard.
+TopHat Pro; \$30 per semester - Respondus Lockdown & Respondus Monitor Access through Blackboard.
 Make sure that your computer/laptop is compatible with Respondus software.
 Respondus Monitor requires a webcam.
-Lockdown Browser and Monitor will potentially be used for the administration of exams. - Approved Lab Goggles [Required] (available from the ASU Bookstore or from the lab stockroom) - Calculator [Required]: Scientific calculator capable of performing calculations with scientific notation and logarithms.
+Lockdown Browser and Monitor will potentially be used for the administration of exams. - Approved Lab Goggles [Required] (available from the ASU Bookstore) - Calculator [Required]: Scientific calculator capable of performing calculations with scientific notation and logarithms.
 Bring your calculator to class and to lab every day.Only non-programmable calculators may be used on the exams.